As you face the prospect of moving into and paying for a care home, you may find yourself asking:

-If the needs assessment reveals that you do require personal care, and if you’re aged 65 or over, then you may qualify to receive £171 per week to cover personal care costs.
+If the needs assessment reveals that you do require personal care, and if you’re aged 65 or over, then you may qualify to receive £174 per week to cover personal care costs.
+This rate is valid from 01 April 2018.
+(See note 6.)
 However, the assessment must stipulate that your personal care needs can only be managed within a care home setting.

 The council may also fund £78 per week for nursing care, if you are found to have an assessed need for nursing care, specifically within a nursing care home.
 There is no minimum age required in order to access nursing care funding.

 If you qualify for both of these sources of funding, that’s £249 per week.

 How to pay for care home costs in Scotland

 Councils will only provide an agreed amount of funding once a contract with a care home has been established.
 So, even if you’re arranging your own move, you should first ensure that payments made on behalf of the local authority can be made from the date you enter the home.

 But what happens if you prefer a care home with costs that exceed the payments made by your local authority?
 You or a relative can make top-up payments, allowing you to select your own preferred provider, even if the associated costs exceed the council’s maximum contributions.

 There may be other funding options available to you as well, depending on your situation.
 Let’s take a closer look at some of these options.

 Is the value of your capital less than £17,000?
 If so, you may also be eligible for a council Deferred Payment Agreement (DPA), which allows you to defer care home payment fees until the property is sold, or until 56 days after your death.